 The monthly revenue and expense business transactions taken from these two standard bank statement segments is the only source document that you will require to populate “most” of the 30 available expense categories and the two revenue categories in order to fully populate Model Segment 8 at the end of each calendar month.

 Make notes on the bank statement to simplify the process.
-On your bank statement, write down the chart of accounts number for each expense transaction.
+On your bank statement, write down the chart of account number each expense transaction was posted in.
 Yellow input cells can be used to add numbers or perform calculations.
 Any expense category, like Travel and Entertainment, could contain several expense transactions added together.
 Most transactions are easy to logically categorize.
 For instance, if you are running payroll twice per month, you’d have two payroll expense and payroll tax transactions in the bank statement each month.

 A transaction for a credit card payment can require a closer look.
 Some credit card companies group transactions into generic expense categories that can be used to enter as a monthly total for its respective expense classification.
 The most used transactions on the business card are most likely Travel Entertainment or Auto.
 Other than payments for business-related transactions, it is a good practice to use as few non-business transactions as possible to flow through your business bank account.